 Horse club in Wendell open to youth with and without horses.
 Members participate in service projects, learn about horsemanship and have the opportunity to develop leadership skills and so much more.
 Ages 5+.
 Contact Caitlin Gooch at [email protected]

-MacNair's 4H Horse Club, in Raleigh, focuses on expanding equine knowledge, equine educational contests, animal science, and community service.
-Enrollment is open to any youth 8 years and older, and members must be taking lessons at MacNair's Country Acres.
+MacNair's 4-H Horse Club focuses on expanding equine knowledge, equine educational contests, animal science, and community service.
+Enrollment is open to any youth.
 Ages 5+.
-Contact Emma James: [email protected]

 The Poultry Pack is youth 5+ with an interest in Poultry Science.